musiciansXchange

 Let's be real — running a platform takes money.
 Servers, storage, development, support.
 We're not backed by a giant corporation and we're not going to pretend this runs on good vibes.
 But we also believe pricing should be fair, transparent, and built for music creators — not against them.

-🎵 Free Tier — $0, always
+🎵 Free Tier — $0 forever, every account starts here

-Enough to experience the platform and start making music with someone.
+More than enough to experience the platform and start making music with someone.

 🎚️ Pro Tier — $3.99/month